TrojanEdit: Multimodal Backdoor Attack Against Image Editing Model: Experiment

 \subsection{Attack Configuration}

 \textbf{Attack Goal.} For our three backdoor attacks, we adopt the following different backdoor goal: (1) Image attack: We select two images as attack targets: one complex pixel image of a 'cat' and a real photo of a 'girl.'
 We aim to generate the preset images for the triggered samples.
-(2) Style attack: We choose two different styles as attack targets: 'black and white style' and 'watercolor style.'
+(2) Style attack: We choose two different styles as attack targets: 'black and white style'.
 We hope to generate images in the preset styles for the triggered samples.
-(3) Object attack: We select two common semantic concepts for this attack: 'dog → cat' and 'rainy → snow.'
-We aim to generate preset semantic information replacements for the triggered samples.